-After missing the past two games, Tannehill is officially active and will start for the Tennessee Titans against the Denver Broncos in Week 10, NFL Network Insiders Ian Rapoport and Tom Pelissero reported Saturday.
+After missing the past two games, Tannehill is expected to be active and start for the Tennessee Titans against the Denver Broncos in Week 10, NFL Network Insiders Ian Rapoport and Tom Pelissero reported Saturday.

 Tannehill, who was injured in a Week 7 victory against the Indianapolis Colts, was questionable for the third straight week with an ankle injury, but will be back on the field.